JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/psi_helper_and_utilities.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Extending the Simple language PSI classes with the utility and helper methods.</link-summary>

 <tldr>

 **Code**: [`SimpleUtil`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleUtil.java)